-Scammers have been taking advantage of rock-bottom savings rates and the chaos caused by the COVID-19 pandemic.
+Scammers have been taking advantage of low savings rates and the chaos caused by the COVID-19 pandemic.

-The last scam in particular can be devastating with a loveMONEY reader recently losing £100,000 to fraudsters.
+The last scam, in particular, can be devastating as a loveMONEY reader lost £100,000 to fraudsters.

 As lots of people want to make their hard-earned cash go further, they are sometimes getting caught out by rates on investments that are too good to be true.